Agent-Tiro/agent-tiro.github.io/htb/lame.md

 The small excerpt from the msf module shows that a username ending in ```:)``` and password of random characters is sent and a service becomes available on port 6200.
 It isn't necessary to use the metasploit module to exploit this, you could login with a username ending in ```:)``` and a random password.
 Then use netcat to connect to the bindshell on port 6200.
 However, for an unknown reason the backdoor is not accessible in this instance.
 Best guess is that there are some firewall rules on the box that prevent 6200 from becoming externally available.

 This is the reason why it is important to have a quick check of all services first before diving in.
-As we already know that we have other potential avenues.
+As we already know that we have other potential avenues, rather than continuing to try and get this exploit to work.

 ### Samba